 How to get Sky Deals for existing customers.

 This short guide below sets out a number of techniques and tips you can try with customer services in order to get the best existing deals bundles and packages for sky tv and broadband in the UK.
-Remember, whenever you talk to customer services, be polite, kind and do a little research beforehand.
-This will give you more power to sit back and let them give you value for money on the phone when negotiating a better deal, offer, packages or bundle for Sky TV or broadband.
+Remember, whenever you talk to customer services, be polite, and do a little research beforehand.
+This will give you more power to sit back and let them give you value for money on the phone when negotiating a better deal, offer, package or bundle for Sky TV or broadband.

-NOTE: Above all, it’s important to Login to you Sky TV and broadband account and to check your package, bundles and addons in use.
+NOTE: Above all, it’s important to Login to your Sky TV and broadband account and to check your package, bundles and add-ons in use.
 You may also find additional offers and deals unique to your account there which may already be of interest.
 Check your Sky TV login first.

 The “Downgrade” channel technique for existing customers.

 Take stock of the television channels you have been using with Sky.
 Where a large number of channels have not been used during your contract, let customer services know that they weren’t needed.
 These didn’t add value to your Sky TV package even though you are paying for them.
 Therefore, use this as a reason to negotiate your existing customer bundle cost.
 You never know, but by doing this you might get additional content thrown in.
 This might be included in your current price bundle.
 It could include features such as Netflix or Disney Plus bundles.
 It’s worth noting that Sky, in general, is not cheap.
 You could look into accessing the content you wish to stream “on demand” via NOW tv deals and offers.